workamiracle/ChatGPT-NodeJS-Excel-23-02-05/README.md

 # ChatGPT with Excel sheet
-Read prompts from Excel sheet and save the answer from the OpenAI into the sheet.
+Read prompts from Excel sheet and save the answers from the OpenAI into the sheet.

 ## Features
 * Node.js for Backend